-FATCA is a United States federal law enacted in 2010 whose intent is to enforce the requirement for United States persons (including those living outside the U.S.) to file yearly reports on their non-U.S. financial accounts.
-The Company needs to make an annual assessment, before the FATCA return is due, to determine if the shares represent financial accounts and, where they do, will need to identify and report U.S. reportable accounts to the local tax authority, as required.
+FATCA is a United States federal law enacted in 2010 intended to enforce the requirement for United States persons (including those living outside the U.S.) to file yearly reports on their non-U.S. financial accounts.
+The Company needs to make an annual assessment, before the FATCA return is due, to determine whether the shares represent financial accounts, where they do, they will need to identify and report U.S. reportable accounts to the local tax authority, as required.